Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

-where $x$ is sampled from $\langle \cdot \rangle_{\gamma}$ independently of everything else. $F_{P_X}$ computes the overlap in the channel \eqref{eq:scalar_channel}.
-We define also the free energy of the channel as $\E [\log Z(Y)]$, which can be seen as a function of $\gamma$:
+We define also the free energy of the channel as $\E [\log \cZ(Y)]$, which is a function of the signal-to-noise ratio $\gamma$:

-The main properties of the functions $\psi_{P_X}$ and $F_{P_X}$ are presented in Section~\ref{sec:scalar_channel_proofs}.
-In the sequel we will consider the scalar channel \eqref{eq:scalar_channel} for $P_X = P_U$ or $P_X=P_V$.
-We will be interested in values of the signal intensity $(\gamma_1, \gamma_2)$ that satisfy fixed point equations.
+The main properties of the functions $\psi_{P_X}$ and $F_{P_X}$ are presented in Appendix~\ref{sec:scalar_channel_proofs}.
+In the sequel we will consider the scalar channel~\eqref{eq:scalar_channel} for $P_X = P_U$ or $P_X=P_V$.
+We will be interested in values of the signal intensity $(\gamma_1, \gamma_2)$ that satisfy fixed some point equations.

-\begin{definition} We define the set $\Gamma(\lambda)$ as
+\begin{definition} We define the set $\Gamma(\lambda,\alpha)$ as